p2-inc/phasetwo-docs/docs/audit-logs/webhooks.md

 For creating and updating of webhooks, `id`, `createdBy` and `createdAt` are ignored. `secret` is not sent when fetching webhooks.

+### Event types

+The `eventTypes` variable is an array of expressions that match the type of event.
+It can contain a wildcard, such as `*` (send all events), `access.*` (send all access events), or `admin.CLIENT-*` (send all admin events related to the CLIENT resource type).
+It can also be a specific event type such as `admin-USER-CREATE` (only send user creation events).

 ## Retries

 Webhooks are sent using an automatic exponential backoff if there is not a 2xx response.
 The sending tasks are scheduled after the transaction which produced the event has been committed, so there is no question if the activity has occured.

+## Client performance

+It is expected that the client will *immediately* send a 2xx response when receiving an event.
+If it does not, requests can become backed up and you may miss events because the server will not retry forever.

 ## Example